 Raspuri: This variety of mango is commonly cultivated in southern India, particularly in Karnataka.
 Raspuri mangoes are mostly produced and consumed in the Mysore district.
 Like Totapuri and Alphonso mangoes, raspuri is used in the manufacturing of Icecreams, confectioneries, and in other processed foods.
 A fully ripe raspuri mango can be as sweet as the Alphonso mangoes.

 Banganapalli: Banganapalli is an early-season variety in India.
 It is the most important commercial variety in Andhra Pradesh.
 The fruits are large in size and golden yellow.
-The pulp is fiberless, hard with a sweet taste.
+The pulp is fiberless, and hard with a sweet taste.
 This variety has a longer shelf life.

 Dashehari: This type takes its name from the village of Dashehari, which is located near Lucknow.
 It is a popular commercial variety in north India and one of our country’s best varieties.
-The fruit is small to medium in size, oblong, oblique in shape, and yellow in color.
+The fruit is small to medium in size, oblong, oblique in shape, and yellow in colour.
 The fruit quality is outstanding, and the keeping quality is satisfactory.

 Commercial variety of mangoes in India

 There are many commercial varieties of mango in India.
 Hybrid commercial varieties of mango in India are becoming popular because of their unique taste.
 Some of the known hybrid commercial varieties of mango in India are Amrapali, Mallika, and Ambika.
 Amrapali is a cross of Neelum and Dashehari.
 These hybrid commercial varieties of mango in India are used only for table purposes.
 They are not used for processing.
 Alphonso, Totapuri and Kesar are the indian mango varieties mostly used for processing.
 Sometimes the processor prefer Sindhura, Neelam, and Raspuri varieties based on the customer’s request.

 |Region||Commercial varieties of mango in India|